cheerans/Microservices-Architecture/README.md

 [Hystrix Circuit Breaker](MLService/README.md)

   Please click the link above for details.
 This area shows how we can avoid cascading failures and avoid certain circuit paths by resolving to return failure.

+  [Accessing a port on Windows Docker]

+  The ports of a docker container is not automatically forwarded to the localhost:port.
+Hence we need to do the following instruction.
+The magic is done by `microsoft\iis` which spawns up IIS server on the windows machine and makes the docker container available.
+Here port 8080 on docker container is available.

+  `docker run -d -p 8080:8080 microsoft/iis`

+  However again the intricacy is that this port is only available on the docker container IP Address and not on local host.
+The following will obtain docker containers IP Address.

+  `docker inspect --format '{{ .NetworkSettings.Networks.nat.IPAddress }}' <container>`

+  Hence forth typing `dockerip:8080` in internet explorer provides the access to local docker container via browser.

+   [Accessing a port on Linux Docker]

+   On Linux the ports are forwarded to localhost or 127.0.0.1.

 # Happy coding!

 Good Luck and spend time and code slow.
 It is not the size of the docker whale, it is the motion in the ocean - Santhosh